fercho-dev/fercho-dev/README.md

 ---

-#### ✅ To-Do app

-Simple To-Do app created using React.
+#### 👨🏼‍🍳 Recipe Maker

+A whatsapp chatbot that can teach you how to cook your favorite recipes.

 In this project I learned how to:
-- Build an app with React
+- Use the Whatsapp API Cloud
-- Create a simple state management with React.Context
+- Work with Whatsapp Webhoooks
-- Use React Hooks
+- Use OpenAI Vision API to analyze images

-<a href="https://fercho-dev.github.io/todo-react-app/" target="_blank">👉🏼 Visit website</a>

-<a href="https://github.com/fercho-dev/todo-react-app" target="_blank">👉🏼 See the code</a>
+<a href="https://github.com/fercho-dev/recipe-maker" target="_blank">👉🏼 See the code</a>

 ---